 The actions were informed by Lefebvre's triadic scheme for the formation of social space, made up of spatial practices, representations of space and spaces of representation (1991).
 Following the first encounter with the space, a multi-modal discourse analysis of official documents and visual/textual materials related to the site revealed areas of emphasis and omission that pointed to overarching logics and dynamics shaping the production of space in the city.
 By engaging with the material conditions of each of the contested sites, fragments, residues and the messy contingencies of lived space, usually flattened by forces of abstraction, were pieced together to form a counter-representation.

-The images above show four drawings that map the walks conducted for Contested Sites using GPS location
+The images above show four drawings that map the walks conducted for Contested Sites using GPS location.

 Banfield, G., 2004, What’s Really Wrong with Ethnography?, in International Education Journal Vol 4, No 4, 2004 Educational Research Conference 2003 Special Issue.